-2.4 Accredited certifier obligations
+2.4 Registered certifier obligations

-Issuing a Complying Development Certificate under the Environmental Planning and Assessment Regulation 2021
+Issuing a Complying Development Certificate under the Environmental Planning and Assessment Regulation 2021 the Council in accordance with section 141(4) of the Regulation.

-Under section 156 of this Regulation, a complying development certificate must be issued with conditions included that require payment of a Section 7.12 levy and that the levy must be paid before any work authorised by the certificate commences.

-Under section 158 of this Regulation, as a precondition to works authorised by the complying development certificate commencing, the certifier must ensure that the applicant provides a copy of the payment receipt issued by Council confirming that contributions have been paid in full.
-Copies of such receipts must be included with copies of the certified plan provided to the Council in accordance with section 141(4) of this Regulation.
 Failure to follow this procedure may render such a certificate invalid.

+Under section 156 of the Regulation, a complying development certificate must be issued with conditions included that require payment of a section 7.12 levy and that the levy must be paid before any work authorised by the certificate commences.

+Under section 158 of the Regulation, as a precondition to works authorised by the complying development certificate commencing, the certifier must ensure that the applicant provides a copy of the payment receipt issued by Council confirming that contributions have been paid in full.
+Copies of such receipts must be included with copies of the certified plan provided to